kojiishi/snap-height/README.md

 Such interruptions can be divided to two different requirements:

-\\| Top-align (adjust margin-after) | Center-align (adjust both margins)
+Type|Top-align|Center-align
 ----|----|----
+Adjust|Adjust margin-after.|Adjust both margin-before and margin-after equally.
-Use cases|Multi-line headings in multi-columns, block quotes, notes|Multi-line headings Impl|Easy|Offset changes after layout can be complicated?
+Use cases|Multi-line headings, block quotes, notes.|Multi-line headings.

+**ISSUE**: Is `baseline` one of the categories here, or separate?

 ### Adjust after-space